HORNETJOE/Project01/README.md

 * Crate AI for the enemy block to follow the player across the canvas.

 * Crate a systems that allows the player three changes of getting hit by the enemy block before a game over.

+### objectives
+objectives are similer to aims but are diffrent becuase objectives are bigger tasks made up of smaller aims.
+So completting multible aims will complete are bigger objective.

+* Give the player the ability to move their charector around the canvas

+* Create the sense that the enemy AI in the game is chasing the player using their position on the canvas

+* Crate a fun and entertaining gameplay mechanic that the player will enjoy

+* uses coordinates to create the main function of the game.

 ## Flow Chart